 Your cloud-based digital workplace allows users to work anywhere, on any device, using multiple applications.
 The one, single thing that remains constant at all times?
 Their user identity!
 That’s why it is so crucial to strongly secure and manage identity and access.
-Here’s how a combination of some basic agreements and more advanced features in Microsoft Defender for Office 365 help you combat identity and authorization breaches.
+Here’s how a combination of some basic agreements and more advanced features in Microsoft 365 E5 Security help you combat identity and authorization breaches.

 As explained earlier in our post on prevention, a cyber attacker goes through several steps to enter a device or a network and manipulate or exfiltrate data from it.
 That sequence of actions is described in the cyber kill chain.
 In a first stage, the hacker tries to intrude a system via phishing emails (intrusion stage), to then seek vulnerabilities to exploit inside your system.
 While vulnerabilities in software, firewalls, etc. used to be main entrypoint for cybercriminals, identity fraud or theft is now definitely one of the most popular ways of penetrating a network or device.